Association of Zoos and Aquariums: Activities

-The organization is active in institution accreditation, animal care initiatives, education and conservation programs, collaborative research and advocacy.
+The organization is active in accreditation, animal care initiatives, education and conservation programs, collaborative research and advocacy.

 AZA serves as an accrediting body for zoos and aquariums and ensures accredited facilities meet higher standards of animal care than required by law.
 Institutions are evaluated every five years in order to ensure standards are met and to maintain accreditation.
 As of March 2025, AZA had 238 accredited facilities in the US and other thirteen countries: Canada, Mexico, Bermuda, The Bahamas, the Dominican Republic, Colombia, Argentina, Spain, Hong Kong, Singapore, South Korea, and United Arab Emirates.

 Approximately 800,000 animals representing 6,000 species are in the care of AZA-accredited facilities, including 1,000 threatened or endangered species.
 The association also facilitates both species survival plans and population management plans, which serve to sustainably manage genetically diverse captive populations of various animal species.

 AZA holds a conference in September, one of the largest zoo and aquarium professionals' events in the US.

 AZA also manages the citizen science program FrogWatch USA.